 - Confidential, non-judgmental collaboration on writing assignments from all disciplines at all stages of the writing process.

-- Academic writing support that works in concert with our College Mission Statement; that is, the Center assists students in the critical thinking and reasoning skills inherent in a liberal arts education; the Center assists students, as well, in developing character by becoming better writers, thinkers, and communicators.
+- Academic writing support that works in concert with our university mission statement; that is, the center assists students in the critical thinking and reasoning skills inherent in a liberal arts education; the center assists students, as well, in developing character by becoming better writers, thinkers, and communicators.

-What Students and Faculty Can Expect from the MHC Writing Center:
+What Students and Faculty Can Expect from the MHU Writing Center:

 - Trained and effective peer tutors whose main goal is to help in making writers stronger and more confident.

 - Tutoring sessions that will attend to the most pressing issues as ascertained by the trained eye of the tutor; sessions are 45 minutes long (max.), enough time for tutors to help effect the change(s) necessary for writing improvement.

 - Electronic reports that will identify not only the “when,” the “where,” and the “who,” but also the “what”: the focus of the tutoring session will be clearly stated in the “Narrative” box of the report form.
 These reports are shared with instructors so that they can know just what the focus of the tutoring session was.
 The narrative helps in the feedback loop; if problems remain in the paper, all parties involved—tutor, WCenter Director, student, and instructor—can attend to the problems.

 - Tutor interaction that is professional, non-judgmental (e.g., tutors will never comment on instructors or their assignments, but will instead limit themselves to comments regarding the writing at hand), and informed by research and empirical evidence).